+Our vision is to reverse the social and economic marginalization of Africa through people, ideas, and resources.
 Mobilizing Africa’s unemployed and underemployed youth is the key to the continent’s economic growth and stability.
-AYM works to mobilize marginalized youth through education, training and creates entrepreneurial opportunities to help move communities away from poverty, disease, and hunger.
-AYM aims to establish personal empowerment and community resilience by energizing its critical youth population as change agents to reverse social, economic marginalization and stagnation.
+AYM works to mobilize marginalized youth through education, training and the creation of entrepreneurial opportunities to help move communities away from poverty, disease, and hunger.
+AYM aims to establish personal empowerment and community resilience by energizing its critical youth population as change agents to reverse the stagnation, social and economic marginalization of Africa.

 In launching the Sierra Leone Youth Vegetable Gardens program in 2007, AYM opened three sites to grow new crops like lettuce, carrots, cabbage, onions, radishes, cucumbers, tomatoes, peas, green beans, and a wide variety of other vegetables and herbs…